bfbachmann/blang/docs/README.md

 }
 ```

-Functions can be assigned to and used as variables.
+Functions pointers can be used as values and assigned to variables.

 ```rust
 fn main() {